How to Choose the Merger Integration Team

 We are aware that when you are working on an integration project with all the constraints, time pressures, etc. it may not be easy to implement them!

-This is one of the reasons why we in Global PMI Partners employ only senior people in integration projects.
+This is one of the reasons why we in GPMIP employ only senior people in integration projects.

 Sergio Bruno is a US Partner for Global PMI Partners, an M&A integration consulting firm that helps mid-market companies around the world by delivering exceptional consistency, speed, and customized execution on the complex operational, technical and cultural issues that are so critical to M&A success.